Definition of government failure:

 Often government failure arises from an attempt to solve market failure but creates a different set of problems.

 - Lack of incentives: In the public sector, there is limited or no profit motive.
 Because workers and managers lack incentives to improve services and cut costs it can lead to inefficiency.
 For example, the public sector may be more prone to over-staffing.
 The government may be reluctant to make people redundant because of the political costs associated with unemployment.

-- Political interference e.g. politicians may take the short term view rather than considering long term effects
+- Political interference Decisions made for short-term political gain – rather than sound economics, e.g. keep on unproductive workers. e.g. politicians may take the short-term view rather than considering the long-term effects

 Overcoming government failure